barra-dev0/Barracuda/README.md

 # 🌐 ~ Sommaire :

- barracuda-dance is a denial of service tool that can be used in a private or local setting with permission, it can be used to test the robustness of a website. 📡
+ barracuda is a denial of service tool that can be used in a private or local setting with permission, it can be used to test the robustness of a website. 📡

 ## 📖 ~ Description :